Ironirc/Nil-Safe-Send/README.md

 This makes the effect very local and controllable

 ## To be discussed
-Is it ok to take underscore '__'
+Is it ok to take underscore '_' ?

 ## Todo
--Look for better examples
+- Look for better examples
--More and better tests
+- More and better tests